-3. Transition Scenarios applied on the Greek Research & Technology Network (GRNET)
+Transition scenarios applied on the Greek Research & Technology Network (GRNET)

-GRNET is the Greek Research & Technology Network, providing Internet services to the Greek Academic and Research community.
-It interconnects Universities and Research Centers in Greece, as well as other R&D Departments of industrial organizations through an advanced high-speed network.
-Like many other NRNs, GRNET maintains a pilot IPv6 network in order to enable its users to familiarize with the new protocol.
+GRNET is the Greek Research & Technology Network, providing Internet services to the Greek academic and research community.
+It interconnects universities and research centers in Greece, as well as other R&D departments of industrial organizations through an advanced high-speed network.
+Like many other NRNs, GRNET maintains a pilot IPv6 network in order to enable its users to familiarize themselves with the new protocol.
 The IPv6 network was built over the IPv4 infrastructure so that the core IPv6 links are not actually native IPv6 links but IPv6 over IPv4 tunnels that interconnect the IPv6 routers of the participating organizations and the core IPv6 router of GRNET.
 The topology implemented is a star one.
-The figure 1 shows the topology of the IPv6 network of GRNET.
+Figure 1 shows the topology of the IPv6 network of GRNET.